microsoft/fabricrealtimelab/modules/module03.md

 ## 2. Create a basic Power BI report

-From the *StockQueryset* Queryset used in the previous module, select the *StockWithAverages* query tab.
-Select the entire query and run to view the results.
+From the *StockQueryset* Queryset used in the previous module, select the *StockByTime* query tab.
+Select the query and run to view the results.
 Click *Build Power BI report* button above the query window to bring this query into Power BI.

 ![Create Power BI Report](../images/module03/buildpbireport.png)